dobriak/dobriak-hugo/content/post/docker-registry-marathonlb-dcos.md

 }
 ```
 Don't forget to replace `bootstrap-ip` with the IP address of your bootstrap node and `private-ip` with the IP address of the private DC/OS node we are going to pin the docker registry to.
-Th important part of this long JSON file can be found under the `labels` definition.
+The important part of this long JSON file can be found under the `labels` definition.
 This is how we tell our internal marathon-lb instance to expose the docker registry service and use the specified pem file to secure the communications.

-Install the private docker registry with the following command:
+Install the private Docker registry with the following command:

 ``` bash
 dcos marathon app add registry.json